Color, 1982, 89 mins. 29 secs..

-Vigilante first appeared on home video from Anchor Bay on DVD in its unrated extended version, which has remained the standard ever since.
+Vigilante first appeared on DVD from Anchor Bay in 2002 in its unrated extended version, which has remained the standard ever since.
 That release contained a very entertaining audio commentary with Lustig, Forster, Williamson, and actor Frank Pesce, who all obviously get a big kick out of revisiting the film and the wonderfully egocentric Williamson providing the lion's share of memorable one-liners.
-As with Lustig's other titles, the film then became a Blue Underground title on both DVD and Blu-Ray, with the latter stacking up as one of their strongest HD transfers to date.
-The DVDs looked fine, but the Blu-Ray does a much more able job of handling the shadowy night scenes and really delivering the scuzzy little details hiding in all those visual layers of steely lighting.
+As with Lustig's other titles, the film then became a Blue Underground title on both DVD and Blu-ray in 2008, with the latter stacking up as one of their strongest HD transfers at the time.
+The DVDs looked fine, but the Blu-ray does a much more capable job of handling the shadowy night scenes and really delivering the scuzzy little details hiding in all those visual layers of steely lighting.
 Audio is presented in English 7.1 DTS-HD and 5.1 Dolby Digital Surround EX options (with D-Box enhancement if you really want to feel those gunshots shake your feet), as well as French, German, and Italian dubs in basic Dolby surround.
 Optional subtitles in English, French, Spanish, and Portuguese are also provided, and the disc is region free.
-In addition to carrying over the original commentary, the Blu-Ray adds an additional commentary with Lustig and co-producer Andrew W. Garroni that goes more into the production aspects of shooting in New York, the hiring process for the cast and crew, and the heavy influence of Italian crime films which eventually makes you expect to see a vacationing Maurizio Merli pop up to gun down some Puero Rican gang members at any minute.
+In addition to carrying over the original commentary, the Blu-ray adds an additional commentary with Lustig and co-producer Andrew W. Garroni that goes more into the production aspects of shooting in New York, the hiring process for the cast and crew, and the heavy influence of Italian crime films which eventually makes you expect to see a vacationing Maurizio Merli pop up to gun down some gang members at any minute.
 Other extras include four theatrical trailers (American, German, Italian, and French), TV spots, a radio spot, a promo reel, and a gallery of stills and promotional art.